Nickchapman3773/Uranium-Fever/README.md

 	- Uranium Fever is a robust list with a lot of texture enhancements.
 Despite our best attempts to consolidate and optimize (we compressed and BSA packed most textures), this ends up taking up a lot of space.
 The original downloads alone require 50gb of space.
 Please see the Optional Clean Up section if hard drive space is a limitation for you.
 - Skill Tagging - Why doesn't skill tagging work?
 	- It does!
 Uranium Fever uses the classic skill tagging method, where instead of getting a flat boost in skill points, each skill points you input into a tagged skill increases it by two.
-- Sneak - Why is my sneak forever -25?
-	- This is because you're running around blasting your radio while trying to sneak!
 - Start Location - Can I start in the Mojave Wasteland?
 	- Yes.
 To start in the Mojave Wasteland, select "memory" when prompted "Is this now, or just a memory?" immediately after leaving the vault.
 - Stealing - I cant steal because oft the Purchase on Display mod.
 How do I fix this?